Common heating mistakes to avoid this winter

 When you let natural light enter your home, it warms the air, meaning it’ll cost you less to heat.
 However, while it’s good to keep your curtains open during the daytime to allow the sun to warm your home, they should be closed at nighttime to keep the warmth in.
 Double glazed windows are extremely beneficial too, as they offer up to twice the insulation of properties that have regular windows.

-If you haven’t quite yet sorted out your home heating system for the autumn season, our team are happy to help.
+If you haven’t quite yet sorted out your home heating system for the winter season, our team are happy to help.
 Pop on in to our showroom located at 145-147 Geelong Road, Footscray, or give our team a call on (03)9689 2610.